OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

     Null, do not enable the Globus button

   Example
-    Use a single endpoint for the whole filesystem.
+    Use a single endpoint for the whole file-system.

     .. code-block:: yaml